 If you promise a ‘free invoice software’ in your ad and then…

-It’s a typical example of not keeping the promise that you made in your ad.
+It’s a typical example of not keeping the promise that you made in your call to action.

-Such nasty surprises will only hurt your brand’s reputation and waste your PPC budget, in the long run.
+Such nasty surprises will only hurt your brand’s reputation and waste your pay per click marketing budget, in the long run.

 For more strategies, refer my article 12 Ad Copy Strategies That’ll Double Your CTR and Increase Your ROI.